Chris "Sandman" Sand

 Chris grew up in the foothills of the Rocky Mountains in western Montana on a small farm, but left the state soon after high school to explore the bigger world and write a thousand songs.
 In 2010 he was the subject of the feature-length award-winning documentary, ROLL OUT, COWBOY, which crystallized his life at the time as songster, jester, social activist, long haul trucker, and lonesome lover into a lyrical scrapbook of life lived in the flow of creativity under the great shadow of American discontent.

 As No Depression’s Grant Alden wrote way back in 1997 “…[Sandman’s] songs arise from the same dusty world Woody Guthrie wrote about without being mired in the dust of Guthrie's tradition."
-A quarter century later--back in Montana again; working at an arthouse movie theater; married, divorced, and fathering a wonderful tween-age daughter--Chris Sand’s humor, hope, and grit abide.
+A quarter-century later--back in Montana again; making music again; married, divorced, and fathering a wonderful tween-age daughter--Chris Sand’s humor, hope, and grit abide.